dpfu/dissertate/README.md

-# Introducing the Pandoc + LaTeX dissertation template
+# Dissertate: a Pandoc+LaTeX template for your dissertation

-This repository provides files needed to support the production and typesetting of a PhD dissertation.
-Write it in Pandoc (a Markdown variant), sprinkle LaTeX wherever you see fit, and you'll end up with a [beautiful pdf](http://bit.ly/YRt5hE).
-You'll also get a Word file for each chapter, for sharing with those unfamiliar with LaTeX.
-The code currently supports Harvard and Princeton, though it can easily be adapted to meet the requirements of other schools.
+This repository provides the files needed to support production and typesetting of a PhD dissertation.
+You write in [Pandoc](http://johnmacfarlane.net/pandoc/) (a Markdown variant), sprinkle LaTeX wherever you see fit, and end up with a [beautiful pdf](http://bit.ly/YRt5hE).
+You'll also get a Word file of each chapter for sharing with those unfamiliar with LaTeX.
+The code currently supports NYU, Harvard and Princeton, though it can easily be adapted to meet the requirements of other schools.

 # Getting started
 1. Install the default font, EB Garamond.
 The files are provided in `fonts/EB Garamond`.
 2. Pick your school.
-Edit line 29 of `pandoc-LaTeX-dissertation.cls` so that it points to your university's package file (e.g., `packages/Harvard`).
+Edit line 30 of `pandoc-LaTeX-dissertation.cls` so that it points to your university's package file (e.g., `packages/Harvard`).
 3. Personalize the document by filling out your name and all the other info in the file `frontmatter/personalize.md`.
 4. Build your dissertation with `build.command`, located in the `scripts` directory (e.g., you can `cd` into the main directory and then run `./scripts/build.command`).